mapbox/mapboxgl-powerbi/readme.md

 # Mapbox Visual for Power BI

 Make sense of your big & dynamic location data with the Mapbox Visual for Power BI.
 Quickly design high-performance map visuals like graduated circles, clusters by maximum property value, and interactive heatmaps right in your Power BI dashboards.
-Even add your own custom map style usigng any shapes and data you prefer, created in [Mapbox Studio](www.mapbox.com/studio)!
+Customize your visual for your customers by [designing a map](https://www.mapbox.com/gallery/) in [Mapbox Studio](www.mapbox.com/studio).

 Comming soon as a PowerBI Custom Visual to the Microsoft Office Store.